Facts about ALS, Lou Gehrig's Disease and Filing for Disability

 5) Polyunsatured fats found in foods such as grains, halibut, salmon, herring, mackerel, soybeans and fish oil, have been shown to held decrease the risk of ALS.

 6) ALS diagnosis can be challenging.
 First, the doctor must rule out other diseases.
 If no other diseases are present, signs and symptoms such as muscle weakness, muscle atrophy, and motor neuron signs in a single limb, must be assessed.
 There are no diagnostic tests for ALS, but regular examinations can determine whether the symptoms are getting progressively worse, as they do with ALS.

 7) Although there are many clinical trials going on to find helpful treatments for ALS, there is currently only one FDA approved drug for ALS, called Riluzole.
 Riluzole can't reverse damage that is already done, but it can offer neuro protection and is thought to help extend survival time.

-Can you qualify for disability benefits with this condition
+Qualifying for disability benefits with this condition

 Whether or not you qualify for disability and, as a result, are approved for disability benefits will depend entirely on the information obtained from your medical records.
-This includes whatever statements may have been obtained from your treating physician (a doctor who has a history of treating your condition and is, therefore, qualified to comment as to your condition and prognosis).

-It will also depend on the information obtained from your vocational, or work, history if you are an adult, or academic records if you are a minor-age child.
 The important thing to keep in mind is that the social security administration does not award benefits based on simply having a condition, but, instead, will base an approval or denial on the extent to which a condition causes functional limitations.
 Functional limitations can be great enough to make work activity not possible (or, for a child, make it impossible to engage in age-appropriate activities).